samrap/acf-fluent/docs/02-builder-methods.md

 #### `Samrap\Acf\Fluent\Builder::shortcodes(void)`

 ACF already does shortcodes by default with the WYSIWYG field type.
 However, you may have an alternative field type such as a textarea in which you wish to support shortcodes as well.
 You could pass the retreived value through the `do_shortcode` function, but with ACF Fluent there is a better way.
-The `shortcodes` method will instruct ACF Fluent to call the WordPress `do_shortcode` function on the retrieved value automatically:
+The `shortcodes` method will instruct ACF Fluent to pass the field through the `do_shortcode` function automatically:

 ```php
 use Samrap\Acf\Acf;